Naperville Dethatching Lawn Services

 Understanding Thatch Buildup in Naperville’s Heavy Clay Soils

 Naperville’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Visual indicators that dethatching is needed include:
+These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows organic matter decomposition due to limited oxygen and microbial activity.
+The region’s humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress turf and slow thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound in clay soils, including:

 - Thinning turf despite fertilization